-From cmd proc, enter the following command: idle
+From cmd_proc, enter the idle command.

 ACSLS processes all current requests, rejects all new requests, and goes into the idle state.

 Restarting ACSLS

 Use this procedure to resume request processing by putting ACSLS in the run state.
 Typically, you restart ACSLS to remove it from the idle state.